FENECON Industrial XL Operating Instructions

 • Instruction of persons with regard to all residual risks.

-Depending on the work carried out on the system, wear PPE (personal protective equipment):
+Depending on the work on the system, personal protective equipment must be worn:

 • Protective footwear.